 What does a subscriber to Teja on the Horizon’s mailing list get, that isn’t already provided on these three main channels?

-The reason why I have a mailing list at all, is because I know friends who have little time to be on social networks.
+The reason why I have a mailing list at all, is because I know friends who have little time to be on social media.
 And that can be you, too!

 And sometimes, you just like to hear about things that could be possible, if you changed how you thought, or did something differently.
 It may be just enough to inspire you to try a new mindset.
-You might tell your children about different ways of doing things, the ways of people they may never meet.
+And sometimes… you just love my writing.

-So the monthly newsletter basically compiles all content that I produce, whether on this blog or somewhere else, and gives updates for every project that grew out of my travels.
+So the bimonthly (actually more like ad hoc quarterly lately!) newsletter compiles all content that I produce, whether on this blog or somewhere else, and gives updates for every project that grew out of my travels.
 I also often explain in the newsletter a bit of backstory for some of my trips, which do not appear anywhere else!